0

 __________

-Julie Williams, Board Treasurer
+Julie Williams, Board Member

 Julie Williams is the wife of Taste Project founder, Jeff Williams.
 She has volunteered with Taste Project since its inception in 2012; and previously was a full-time marketer in the healthcare industry.
 When not working or volunteering, Julie enjoys running and chasing their son Brian.
 Their family lives in Fort Worth.